neicnordic/sensitive-data-archive/sda-doa/README.md

 | VISA_PUBLIC_KEY_PATH                   | /etc/ega/jwt/visa.pem                                                | Path to the public key for visas JWT validation    |
 | CRYPT4GH_PRIVATE_KEY_PATH              | /etc/ega/crypt4gh/key.pem                                            | Path to the Crypt4GH private key                   |
 | CRYPT4GH_PRIVATE_KEY_PASSWORD_PATH     | /etc/ega/crypt4gh/key.pass                                           | Path to the Crypt4GH private key passphrase        |

-In addition, environment variables can be used to configure log level for different packages.
-Package loggers can be configured using corresponding package names, for example, to turn off logs of Spring, one can set environment variable `LOGGING_LEVEL_ORG_SPRINGFRAMEWORK=OFF`, or to set DOA's own logs to debug: `LOGGING_LEVEL_NO_UIO_IFI=DEBUG`, etc.